For SellersMarket Data

 EBITDA Multiple Range: 6-12x

-Pest control is one of the most attractive home services businesses from a buyer perspective because of the high recurring revenue percentage (most customers are on annual contracts) and the essential nature of the service.
+Pest control stands out as one of the most attractive home services sectors for buyers, driven by a high percentage of recurring revenue (most customers are on annual contracts) and the essential nature of the service.

 Financial Services